PHAHINDRA REDDY SAMA: A man behind comfortable bus journeys.

 These mentors helped them make their business what it was.
 They gave them assignments for every week wherein they had to do a market survey of the number of buses, the number of routes, the average price of a ticket, how people buy tickets, the profile of customers, how much commission a bus operator pays to an agent, etc. As a whole, they helped them get a generalized idea of the industry.

 That was the time they suddenly became very famous and VC’s started contacting them.
-But as good students they asked their mentors for advice!
+But as good students, they asked their mentors for the advice!
 Take the money and begin developing the idea – were their words!
 So they did!!!

 They very intelligently used the money to form the company, hire more efficient staffing and most importantly for setting up the official premises.
 They slowly managed to grab the whole market, they now had 500 partnerships with bus and tour operators for 5000 routes.
 It covered 15 states primarily in South, West and North India and had also expanded to Central, North-East and East India.
 They also launched more packages to make it lucrative.